Etowww/Ecommerce-Site-Backend/README.md

 # Ecommerce-Site-Backend

 ## Description
 E-commerce platforms like Shopify provide a variety of services to businesses and websites of all sizes.
-Since E-commerce are extremely prevalent in the industry it is important as developer we understand the fundamental architecture of e-commerce sites.
+Since E-commerce platforms are extremely prevalent in the industry it is important as developer we understand the fundamental architecture of e-commerce sites.

 The goal of this project was to take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
 Essentially creating a basic E-commerce Site Backend.